 On the other hand, to “dehumanize” someone or something is to degrade it, to divorce oneself from responsibility for her, his, or its well-being.
 Soldiers are trained to de-humanize those deemed enemies in order to fight, kill, or torture them.
 Imperialists de-humanize pre-established populations in order to colonize their lands.
 Capitalists often de-humanize labor in order to exploit it.
 In addition, they may find it necessary to detach themselves emotionally from environments and entities that must be harmed or eradicated in order to maximize profit.
 De-humanization is routinely employed to justify all manner of predatory behavior.

-To reverse these trends – to eliminate racism, classism, sexism, speciesism and other oppressive -isms – we must work toward the radical re-humanization of everyone and everything.
+The ongoing effort to reverse these trends – racism, classism, sexism, speciesism and other oppressive -isms – may be enhanced and accelerated by the radical re-humanization of everyone and everything.
 A simple mental shift will transform the pigeon in the park or the mountain in the distance from “it” to “him” or “her” (as is standard in many languages other than English).
-I am calling for a kind of “post-anthropomorphism”, the reflexive granting of equal status, respect, and care to every being and every thing.
+This could be thought of as a kind of “post-anthropomorphism”, the reflexive granting of equal status, respect, and care to every being and every thing.
 What if we were to begin with the assumption that we are more alike than different and work our way out from there, instead of starting from a position of presumed separateness-until-proven-connected?

 Even if you are a scientist, have no fear…this mindset will not permanently impair your capacity for objectivity when necessary, nor will it cause you to do your job less accurately.
 In fact, you may be able to do it more constructively; empathizing with your specimens could move you to design more humane, ethical, and beneficial experiments.
 After all, the notion of objective observation is a poetic device too.